 - Final Crisis (2008): Picking up at the end of the year-long weekly series Countdown to Final Crisis and a mounting sense of crossover fatigue among fans, it faced an uphill battle, but the strength of its writer and artist (Grant Morrison and J. G. Jones) saw it through to sales success.
 The newly reincarnated Darkseid accomplishes his goal of ruling the human race as he unleashes the Anti-Life Equation on Earth, plunging Earth into a black hole that threatens to destroy the Multiverse.
 The heroes save all of existence, but at the high cost of several high profile casualties (including Martian Manhunter and Batman) and lots of dead civilians who died while Darkseid reigned.
 Served as the final acts of the "Multiverse Trilogy" ("the Final Crisis of the Multiverse") and the "Exploration Trilogy" ("the day that evil won").

-- 2009 brought us Blackest Night, (following the events of the epic Sinestro Corps War storyline that proved to be infinitely more popular than the Countdown event that was happening at the same time.) the culmination of a prophecy first mentioned in an Alan Moore penned back-up strip in "Tales of the Green Lantern Corps" back during the 80s.
+- Blackest Night (2009): Following on from the events of the epic Sinestro Corps War storyline that proved to be infinitely more popular than the Countdown event that was happening at the same time.) the culmination of a prophecy first mentioned in an Alan Moore penned back-up strip in "Tales of the Green Lantern Corps" back during the 80s.
 The best way to describe it is as Space Opera meets Zombie Apocalypse.
 As dead super heroes, super villains, and their families and friends are brought back to life by Nekron, the various color corps from Geoff Johns' run on Green Lantern must put aside their differences and fight to protect all life in the universe.
 While being heavily Green Lantern-centric, it crosses over with the entire DCU.
 Most books had at least one issue involved with the event.

-- 2011's crossover is Flashpoint, which is to The Flash what Blackest Night was to Green Lantern.
+- Flashpoint (2011): This is to The Flash what Blackest Night was to Green Lantern.
 Barry Allen has woken up to find reality changed around him; now he needs to find out what the heck happened?
 His discovery of the truth behind the altered world quickly leads to a line-wide reboot on a scale not seen since the original Crisis.

-- Secret Wars was rushed onto the stands a year before Crisis.
-Essentially twelve issues of good guys and bad guys beating each other up in various and creative ways in order to promote a toy line.
-Still, while Secret Wars wasn't the metafictional masterpiece that Crisis was, it was a blast.
+- Secret Wars was essentially twelve issues of good guys and bad guys beating each other up in various and creative ways in order to promote a toy line, still, it was a blast.
 Sometimes you buy a comic to read good guys fighting bad guys.
-Relatively little impact on the larger Marvel universe.
+Relatively little impact on the larger Marvel Universe.
 A few things did change following it: